-After the student completes the testlet, the results are immediately available, except for the writing testlet, which is evaluated and scored outside of the Kite® system and not available during the fall window.
+After the student completes the testlet, the results are immediately available, except for the writing testlet, which is evaluated and scored outside of the Kite® system, and results are not available until the student's Individual Student Score Reports become available.
 For the other Essential Elements, the test administrator can check the Instruction and Assessment Planner to find out if the student mastered the Essential Element at the linkage level tested.
 The test administrator then makes decisions about the next Essential Element and linkage level based on the student's instructional needs, the IEP, and the need to meet the blueprint requirements during the window.
 The cycle should be repeated until the blueprint requirements are met.